Federal Reserve Bank of Dallas

 Helen E. Holcomb has served as first vice president of the Federal Reserve Bank of Dallas since April 1, 1996.
 On March 20, 2015, she assumed the additional duties of interim president upon the retirement of Richard W. Fisher.

-Prior to being named first vice president, Holcomb held the position of senior vice president with responsibility for financial planning and control, personnel services, public affairs and community affairs.
-She previously held other official positions at the Federal Reserve Bank of Dallas.
+Prior to being named first vice president, Holcomb held the position of senior vice president, with responsibility for financial planning and control, personnel services, public affairs and community affairs.
+She previously held other official positions at the Dallas Fed.

-During her career with the Federal Reserve Bank of Dallas, Holcomb has served in a number of different capacities within the Federal Reserve System.
-She currently serves as a member of the Conference of Presidents’ Information Technology Oversight Committee.
+During her career with the Dallas Fed, Holcomb has served in a number of different capacities within the Federal Reserve System.
+She currently serves as a member of the Information Technology Oversight Committee, which sets strategic direction and policy for information technology for the Federal Reserve Banks.

 She is past chair and current member of the Conference of First Vice Presidents.
-Previously she has served as a member of the Financial Services Policy Committee, which oversees the direction of Federal Reserve financial services and provides leadership for the evolving U.S. payments system, and on the Committee on Credit and Risk Management.
+Previously she has served as a member of the Financial Services Policy Committee, which oversees the direction of Federal Reserve financial services, and on the Committee on Credit and Risk Management.
 She has also served as secretary to the Federal Reserve System's Conference of Presidents, as chair of the Subcommittee on Public Information, as secretary to the Committee and Subcommittee on Business Development, and as a member of the Budget Advisory Group.
 In addition, Holcomb has worked with representatives of other financial institutions as the Federal Reserve System's representative to the NACHA marketing committee, and as president of the Dallas Bank Administration Institute.

 Holcomb holds a BBA from the University of Texas at Austin.